disponible únicamente en inglés

 Our energy mix

-As part of our commitment to cut our carbon intensity 90% by 2050, SRP is expanding our mix of clean, renewable energy sources.
+As part of our commitment to achieve net zero carbon by 2050, we are expanding our mix of clean, renewable energy sources.

 A donut graph labeled Energy Delivered to Customers with segments reflecting different energy sources.
 Natural gas has the largest segment.
 Natural gas and coal combine for more than half of the circle.
 Adding nuclear brings the cumulative total to just over three quarters of the total.
 The remaining portion includes market and renewable energy sources, which include hydro, solar, geothermal and wind.